tin-z/tin-z.github.io/_posts/2023-04-14-escaping_chatgpt_memory.md

 <br />

-Now for each output we need to copy it on chatgpt, to do it faster i made this bash:
+Next, we will copy each output to ChatGPT.
+To speed up this process, I have created a Bash script:

 ```
 # install xclip, this alias will copy the input given to your clipboard